TG-NAS: Generalizable Zero-Cost Proxies with Operator Description Embedding and Graph Learning for Efficient Neural Architecture Search: Conclusion

 \section{Conclusion}

-In this work, We present TG-NAS, a model-based predictor framework that is generally applicable for new search spaces with unseen new operators.
-It integrates a transformer-based operator embedding generator with a graph convolution network and functions as a ZC proxy.
-TG-NAS offers advantages in terms of data independence, cost-effectiveness, and generality.
-Our experiments demonstrate its superiority over existing proxies across various NAS benchmarks, positioning it as a foundational element for efficient architecture search.
-TG-NAS achieves up to a 300$\times$ improvement in search efficiency compared to previous state-of-the-art zero-cost proxy methods.
-Notably, it discovers competitive models with 93.75\% CIFAR-10 accuracy on the NAS-Bench-201 space and 74.5\% ImageNet top-1 accuracy on the DARTS space.
+In this work, we propose TG-NAS, a model-based zero-cost (ZC) proxy that is broadly applicable to new search spaces containing previously unseen operators.
+TG-NAS integrates text-based operator descriptions—processed by a fine-tuned sentence transformer—with a graph convolutional network (GCN) predictor, enabling it to function effectively as a ZC proxy.
+It offers key advantages in robustness, generalizability, proxy independence, and cost-effectiveness.
+Our experiments demonstrate that TG-NAS consistently outperforms existing proxies across a wide range of NAS benchmarks, establishing it as a strong foundational component for efficient architecture search.
+TG-NAS achieves up to 300× improvement in search efficiency over prior state-of-the-art ZC methods.
+Notably, it discover competitive models with 93.75\% CIFAR-10 accuracy on the NAS-Bench-201 space and 74.9\% ImageNet top-1 accuracy on the DARTS space.